NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 The conference call was held in a regular sizing meeting.

-Attendees: Brent Griffith; Michael J Witte; Richard Raustad; Lixing Gu; Lawrence Scheier
+Attendees: Brent Griffith; Michael J Witte; Richard Raustad; Lixing Gu; Lawrence Scheier; Kristin Filed-Macumber

 The conference call discussed the NFP by continuing E-mail communications between Brent and Gu.
 Here is a consensus: